reeddunkle/reeddunkle.github.io/_drafts/python-lambda-closures.md

 It ends up taking up a lot space, and making things more confusing.

 Let's clean up the closures we made in the introduction by replacing the inner functions with lambdas:

+Navigate to the `closure_practice` directory (or anywhere you can play with some code).

 ```bash
 subl exercise4.py  # Or the editor of your choice